Perfect Roasted Potato Wedges

 Why This Recipe is a Keeper!

 Perfect Roasted Potato Wedges are an easy side dish everyone loves!
-They’re perfect with burgers and other sandwiches, steaks, meatloaf, roast chicken, fish, eggs.
-When my husband and I do a green salad for dinner, we often do a side of roasted potatoes.
+They’re great on the side with burgers and other sandwiches, steaks, meatloaf, roast chicken, fish, and eggs.
+When my husband and I make a green salad for dinner, we often serve roasted potato wedges as a side dish.

 I do roasted potatoes A LOT for clients seasoned in numerous ways.
-These are seasoned with a spicy combination of Cajun seasoning, cayenne pepper, onion powder, garlic powder, salt and black pepper.
+These are seasoned with a spicy combination of Cajun seasoning, cayenne pepper, onion powder, garlic powder, salt, and black pepper.
 Once you get this simple technique down, the sky is the limit!
-Season the potatoes any way you like!
+Season the potato wedges any way you like!

 This roasted potato wedge recipe: